Last update on June 22nd, 2022 at 12:32 am

 Travelers who take long trips for work or vacation sometimes need to forward their postal mail to another address.
-USPS (United States Post Office) provides change address for your home or even forwarding your postal mail.
+USPS (United States Post Office) provides change address for your home or even forwards your postal mail.
 So it’s quick and easy for you to go.

 You can forward your mail from 15 days to 12 months, and you can choose to forward your postal mail when you travel for short trips (15 days) or even long term.

-USPS mail forwarding service can forward your mail from one address to another one.
+USPS mail forwarding service can forward your mail from one address to another.
 The service costs $1 (for verification purposes only), whether you need it temporarily or a permanent change of address.
 Then, all you have to do is complete the Official USPS Change of Address Online, and you’re good to go.

-Here, we’re going to discuss if you want to cancel USPS mail forwarding.
+Here, we will discuss if you want to cancel USPS mail forwarding.
 You can do that using one of two methods.
 First, cancel USPS change of address online or stop mail forwarding in person.

 Cancel USPS Change of Address Online